wajeht/bang/docs/recipe.md

 ### 🔖 How to Add Bookmarklet

-To add the Bang bookmarklet to your browser, follow these steps:
+To add the Command bookmarklet to your browser, follow these steps:

 1. Create a new bookmark in your browser.
-2. For the bookmark's name, you can use something like "Bang Bookmarklet".
+2. For the bookmark's name, you can use something like "Command Bookmarklet".
 3. In the URL field, copy and paste the following code:
     ```javascript
     javascript: (function () {
         const link = encodeURIComponent(window.location.href).trim();
         if (!link) return;
-        window.location.href = `http://bang.jaw.dev/?q=!bm ${link}`;
+        window.location.href = `http://command.jaw.dev/?q=!bm ${link}`;
     })();
     ```
 4. Save the bookmark.

-Now, whenever you want to add a bookmark using Bang, simply click on this bookmarklet.
+Now, whenever you want to add a bookmark using Command, simply click on this bookmarklet.

 ### 🔖 Browser Bookmarklet